buvis/docs/src/catalogue/zalando-postgres-cluster.md

 ## Description

-Creates a postgres cluster using the Zalando Postgres operator and local storage
+Creates a postgres cluster using the Zalando Postgres operator and local storage.

 ## k8 at home search